Pleural effusions can be a symptom of cancer.

 The pleura produces a fluid that acts as a lubricant that helps you to breathe easily, allowing the lungs to move in and out smoothly.
 Sometimes too much of this fluid can build up between the two layers of the pleura; this is called a pleural effusion.

-A pleural effusion
+Causes of a pleural effusion

 Pleural effusions are quite common and are often due to infections such as pneumonia or heart failure, which is when the heart is not pumping the blood efficiently around the body.
 A pleural effusion can also be a symptom of several types of cancer.
 The effusion can develop if cancer cells have spread into the pleura, where they can lead to irritation and cause fluid to build up.
 The types of cancer that are more likely to cause a pleural effusion are:

 The build-up of fluid presses on the lung, making it difficult for the lung to expand fully.
 In some situations, part or all of the lung will collapse.
-This can make you increasingly breathless|, not only when you’re active, but also when you’re resting.
+This can make you increasingly breathless, not only when you’re active, but also when you’re resting.
 You may also get some chest pain and a cough.

 A chest x-ray and/or an ultrasound scan may be used to diagnose a pleural effusion.
 Sometimes other tests may be needed to confirm the diagnosis and the cause of the effusion.